MarkusLoew/MyDistOrd/Readme.md

 MyDistOrd
 ==============

 R-package to re-order an additive relationship matrix (created by *sommer::A.mat()*) following the algorithm used in *stats::heatmap()* but without the overhead of creating a figure.
-Benefiit over *heatmap()* is that it will handle large matrices.
+Benefit over *heatmap()* is that it will handle large matrices.

 See